insitro/redun/_sources/executors.md.txt

 Warning: For python tasks, the executor will instruct only the main node to write its outputs to storage and non-main node outputs are discarded.
 For script tasks, the various nodes must somehow arrange that the output is only written once, but the infrastructure does not help.

 Multi-node jobs are currently incompatible with array jobs, because this appears not to be supported by AWS.

+## Docker executor

+The Docker executor (`type=docker`) runs each redun job inside a local Docker container.
+This executor is used by AWS Batch Executor when using debug mode.

 ## AWS Glue Spark executor